vsrinivas/fuchsia/rust.md

 Third-party dependencies should be added to the manifest file just like in the normal Rust development workflow - see the next section for how third-party dependencies are inserted into the build.
-In-tree dependencies should be added to the build file as target dependencies.
+All dependencies should be added to the build file as target dependencies.

 Here's an example of a library depending on the third-party crate `bitflags` and on a FIDL library at `//apps/framework/services`: